Top 5 Most Despised Chinese Eunuchs in Imperial Chinese History

 5. Li Lianying (李连英), AD 1848–1911

 In contrast to the other Chinese eunuchs on this list, Li Lianying did not monopolise power.
 He couldn’t, as he served under Dowager Cixi, one of the most ruthless women to have controlled China.
 Rather, Li Lianying achieved great influence and wealth by being the favourite attendant of Cixi.
 To put it in another way, Li’s power stemmed from being the middleman between imperial officials and Cixi.
 He had significant control over who was permitted audience with Cixi, a role that enriched him with plenty of bribes.
-He was also the one to pay and turn to, when one got into trouble with the dreaded dowager.
+He was also the one to pay and seek favour with, when one got into trouble with the dreaded dowager.